AzdiarGazder/mtexTools/README.md

 **A.A.
 Gazder, mtexTools: A collated library of additional MTEX functions and their demonstration scripts, Github, accessed Date-Month-Year, <https://github.com/AzdiarGazder/mtexTools>.**

 - If users wish to modify any of these scripts, they are welcome to do so.
-If modified software is redistributed, please include attribution(s) to the original author(s).
+If modified scripts are redistributed, please include attribution(s) to the original author(s) as a courtesy within the acknowledgements section of the script.

 ---
 ## Alphabetical list of scripts in the [**mtexTools**](https://github.com/AzdiarGazder/mtexTools) library